 The deployment of the FireWatch and FloSuite systems has underpinned Hampshire’s Efficient and Flexible Crewing Project, aimed at transforming the way in which resource levels and deployment of operational staff are planned and managed.
-It is estimated that this project will deliver around £1.5m in savings pa by supporting reduced staffing costs, through flexible crewing and business transformation.
+It is estimated that this project will deliver significant savings by supporting reduced staffing costs, through flexible crewing and business transformation.

 Mick Crennell, Area Manager, HFRS, said:

 “At a time when the Fire and Rescue Service is focused on achieving more with fewer resources, FireWatch has been able to help Hampshire FRS increase operational efficiency and support our efficient and flexible crewing project.
-This will in turn support the achievement of a reduction in staffing costs of approximately £1.5m per annum.
+This will in turn support the achievement of a significant reduction in staffing costs.